InfoSeeking/Coagmento/core/readme.md

 This is the start of the next version of Coagmento, written with Laravel.

 ### Working On ###
-- Integration of Etherpad
-	+ Import Etherpad service
-	+ Make docs endpoints
+- Unit tests for all endpoints and services
 - Make sure public projects are viewable
+- Developer documentation

 ## Future Features ##
 - Getting Started guide